Where is the museum located?

 When are your quietest times to visit?

-Members Only Mornings (Wednesdays 9am-10am) and late afternoons are generally the museum’s quietest hours.
+Members Only Mornings (Fridays 9am-10am) and late afternoons are generally the museum’s quietest hours.
 Please note seasonal crowds can impact noise within the museum.
 Check out our web calendar for up-to-date information!

 Is food available?
 Can we bring food?